codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the average value over a period of time to display aggregate deployment frequencies.

+!!! note
+    Due to the way Deployment frequency is measured, the absence of data will have an impact on reducing its value.

+    For example, assume you have started development on a project 3 months ago, and that your deployment frequency over those 3 months was 2 deployments/day.
+If you increase the observed time interval to 6 months, including a period of time before there were deployments, your Deployment frequency will decrease, in this case to 1 deployment/day.

 Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Deployment frequency                                             |